dfinity/motoko/design/StableMemory.md

 *  user are responsible for allocating logical pages.
 *  each load/store does a `size`-related bounds check.

-(stable variables aren't maintained in stable memory - they are on the Motoko heap.)
+During execution, stable variables aren't maintained in stable memory - they are on the Motoko heap.

 Stable memory layout (between upgrades), assuming optional stable variable encoding `v_opt`.